michaelepley/jbds-via-html5/README.md

     ./start.sh

-Next, browse to the guacamole app from the host server using the URL:
+Next, browse to the guacamole web application from the host server using the URL:

     http://192.168.122.40:8080/guacamole